Freshman Majesti Bass will travel to Colorado Springs to attend USA Volleyball's open tryout.

 Lizzy Stemke was named head coach of the University of Georgia women's volleyball program on Dec.
 22, 2010.
-Stemke, the sixth head coach at Georgia since the program's inception in 1978, comes to Athens having spent four seasons as an assistant coach at the University of Nebraska.
+Stemke, the sixth head coach at Georgia since the program's inception in 1978, came to Athens having spent four seasons as an assistant coach at the University of Nebraska.